michalsta/nwgrad/tutorials/02_batch_alignment.md

 ## Thread count and reproducibility

-Results are identical regardless of thread count — per-thread gradient accumulations are merged under a mutex at join time, and floating-point addition order is deterministic within each thread.
+Results agree across thread counts to floating-point rounding, not bit-for-bit.
+Pairs are handed to threads by an atomic counter and the per-thread gradient accumulations are merged in whatever order the threads reach the mutex at join, so the summation order varies from run to run.
+Compare with a tolerance:

 ```python
 params_orig = nwgrad.AlignParams(BLOSUM62,